Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/guides/configuring-health-checks.md

+---
-# Setting up Active and Passive health checks
+title: Setting up Active and Passive health checks
+---

 In this guide, we will go through steps necessary to setup active and passive health checking using Kong Ingress Controller.
 This configuration allows